r-Dev03/Viking-Den/README.md

 **Tech used:** HTML, CSS, And JavaScript

 This website was created using HTML, CSS and JavaScript.
 The goal of this project was to understand the flexibility and usage of different elements in conjunction with responsive design.
-I really used this project as a ease in to truly understand conecepts like the box model and responsive design.
+I really used this project as a ease in to truly understand conecepts like the box model, responsive design and using breakpoints and media queries.

 ## Growth: